Clinician Webinar – Assessment and Treatment of Selective Mutism

-- Psychologists, Speech Therapists, Social Workers, and Mental Health Care workers.
+- Psychologists, Social Workers, and other Mental Health Care workers.

 - School Counsellors who provide support to children with Selective Mutism

 Webinar logon details:

 The webinar will be run on the Zoom platform.
-The Zoom link and handouts will be emailed to participants in the days prior to the event with instructions of how to logon to the online portal.
+The Zoom link and handouts will be emailed to participants in the days prior to the event with instructions of how to logon.

 The webinar price is $400.
 Early bird price for payments received by 3rd May 2024 is $350.
 Cancelled bookings can be transferred but not refunded.

 To book, click here to email the clinic and provide your name and phone number.
 Alternatively, you can call the clinic on 02 9438 2511 or click on the link below to book a place now.
-Registrations close 12/5/2021.
+Registration closes on 13th June 2024.

 Can’t make the live webinar?